-Since every gastrointestinal tract is unique some individuals might experience a temporary change in gut motility.
 BioGaia probiotics very rarely cause side effects in the amounts recommended for the products.
-Some individuals might experience gas (flatulence), but that generally disappears after a few days.
+Since every gastrointestinal tract is unique some individuals might experience a temporary change in gut motility or excessive gas, when starting on a true probiotic, but that generally disappears after a few days.
 No serious adverse effects have been observed in clinical trials up to the maximum tested dosage of 10 billion CFU per day.

-Lactobacillus reuteri (L. reuteri) is a probiotic bacteria that has co-evolved with humans since the beginning of time, and because of that it is adapted to its host.
-L. reuteri is among the first bacterial species to naturally become established in the microbiota of the newborn.
-BioGaia probiotic products with L. reuteri are among the most scientifically well-documented probiotics in the world with regard to both efficacy and safety.
-To date 202 clinical studies with BioGaia’s L. reuteri-strains have been performed in more than 17,200 people of all ages.
-Positive results have been shown for several gastrointestinal disorders and oral health.
-Results have been published in 180 articles in scientific journals (February 2019).
+Limosilactobacillus reuteri, formerly known as Lactobacillus reuteri and often written L. reuteri, is a probiotic bacterium that has co-evolved with humans since the beginning of time, and because of that it is adapted to its host.
+L. reuteri is one of the first bacterial species to naturally become established in the microbiota of a newborn baby.
+BioGaia’s probiotic products with L. reuteri are among the most scientifically well-documented probiotics in the world in terms of both efficacy and safety.
+To date, over 258 clinical studies with BioGaia’s L. reuteri-strains have been performed in approximately 21,000 people of all ages.
+Positive results have been shown for several gastrointestinal disorders, oral health, and bone health.

 The name BioGaia is made up of two words, Bio and Gaia.
 Bio stands for life and living organisms, natural, and ecological systems.
 Gaia, according to Greek mythology, is a goddess, the creator of all life, the sister of Eros and a personification of the Earth.